zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 In this chaos day I want to bring the automation of this chaos experiment back to live.
 If I have still time I want to enhance the experiment.

 **TL;DR;** The experiment still worked, our deployment distribution is still resilient against network partitions.
 It also works with DMN resources.
-I can enable the experiment again and we can close [zeebe-io/zeebe-chaos#61](https://github.com/zeebe-io/zeebe-chaos/issues/61).
+I can enable the experiment again, and we can close [zeebe-io/zeebe-chaos#61](https://github.com/zeebe-io/zeebe-chaos/issues/61).
+Unfortunately, we were not able to reproduce [zeebe#9877](https://github.com/camunda/zeebe/issues/9877) but we did some good preparation work for it.

 <!--truncate-->